 Watch for Weeds

 Depending on how much winter rain you’ve had, you may see some weeds pop up this month.
-The best strategy for keeping weeds at bay is to pull them when they’re young and the ground is wet.
+The best strategy for keeping weeds under control is to pull them when they’re young, and the ground is wet.

 If you sowed wildflower seeds in the fall or hope some of your plants will reseed, be sure you aren’t pulling any seedlings of plants you want in your yard. 😉